Skip to main content

 }

-Editor element configuration description:
+Editor element configuration properties:

-• type: Fixed as editors.React, indicating React editor element
+• type: Fixed as editors.React to indicate a React-based editor element

-• frontBundleEntry: Editor entry file
+• frontBundleEntry: Entry file for the editor

-4. Change Monitoring: useEffect monitors configuration changes
+4. Change monitoring: useEffect monitors configuration changes

-CompEditorProps Interface
+CompEditorProps interface

 Interface provided by JitAi

-CompEditorProps is a standard interface provided by JitAi IDEApp, developers can directly import it from components/common/types without defining it themselves.
+CompEditorProps is a standard interface provided by JitAi IDEApp.
+Developers can directly import it from components/common/types without defining it themselves.

-// Import from JitAi, no need to define yourself
+// Import from JitAi—no need to define yourself

 import type { CompEditorProps } from 'components/common/types';